ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-define-granular-permissions.md

 A [!INCLUDE[prod_short](includes/prod_short.md)] solution contains a number of predefined permission sets that are added by Microsoft or by your solution provider.
 Můžete také přidat nové sady oprávnění přizpůsobené potřebám vaší organizace.
 For more information, see [To create or edit a permission set](ui-define-granular-permissions.md#to-create-or-modify-a-permission-set).

 > [!NOTE]
-> Pokud nechcete omezit přístup uživatele více než stanoveno licencí, můžete uživateli přiřadit speciální sadu oprávnění s názvem SUPER.
+> If you do not want to restrict a user's access more than already defined by the license, you can assign a special permission set called SUPER to the user.
 This permission set ensures that the user can access all objects specified in the license.
 >
 > A user with the Essential license and the SUPER permission set has access to more functionality than users with the Team Member license and the SUPER permission set.